tomgooch/windy-plugin-soarcalc/docs/ReadMe.md

 ## Change Log

-### 1.2.17
+### 1.2.18

 - On opening, if location is given in url map is moved so that location marker is central, if not then location is set to centre of map.
-- Select the ukv model on opening if it is available
+- Select the ukv model on opening if it is available.
+- Include forecast reference time in title.
+- Improve exception handling round getMeteogramForecastData().

 ### 1.2.15